 Prior to the issue of the Construction Certificate, the Certifying Authority shall be satisfied that all plant and equipment (including but not limited to air conditioning equipment) is located within the basement.

-Note: Architectural plans identifying the location of all plant and equipment shall be provided to the Certifying improved visual appearance and amenity for locality.
+Note: Architectural plans identifying the location of all plant and equipment shall be provided to the Certifying Authority.

-Authority.